raissaundita/FRCM-Indonesian_waste/README.md

-# A Comparison of K-Means, Fuzzy C-Means, Fuzzy Rough C-Means, and Firefly–Fuzzy Rough C-Means for Clustering Provincial-Level Waste Data in Indonesia
+# A comparison of fuzzy clustering approach for provincial-level waste data in Indonesia

 ## Research Overview